With the Xbox Series X & S out for just over two years, there have been plenty of new accessories have been launched.

 Below are some of our picks for great accessories for your Xbox Series X & S or Xbox One console.

-Note: This guide was originally posted in May 2020 but has been updated with new accessories, including ones compatible with the Xbox Series X & S.
+Note: This guide was originally posted in November 2020 but has been updated with new accessories for 2021 and now 2022.
+Newer guide picks have been added to the start of each section.

 Table of Contents